 As the pandemic hit, many people within the sector started to point to this moment as a chance to remake the sector with equality at its heart.
-Celebrity is one of many aspects of the arts sector that Ashokkumar Mistry thinks should not be resuscitated.
+A fixation with celebrity is one of many aspects of the arts sector that Ashokkumar Mistry thinks should not be resuscitated, as part of his ongoing DNR_RND series.

 Yes, some may call me notorious for my views but not prolific for my art.
 One thing that has always stood in my way is the concept of celebrity.
 A murky world of making your face fit that I have never understood.
 I’ve heard suggestions that the process of celebrity is natural but if you’ve ever seen how the public relations world operates, you will know that this argument is not true.